 Explaining COVID-19 to Your Child

-Using social stories can help children know what to expect and manage their anxiety during these changing times.
+Using social narratives (sometimes referred to as Social StoriesTM can help children know what to expect and manage their anxiety during these changing times.
 These links will take you to narratives that explain COVID-19 and help kids understand why their routine is different.

 - What is Coronavirus?